Propagation of Love waves in linear elastic isotropic Cosserat materials: Preliminaries

 with $h=\widehat{\id}^{1/2}\begin{footnotesize} \end{footnotesize}$ and $\widehat{\id} =\begin{footnotesize} \end{footnotesize}$, i.e., if and only if

 Then, for $k>0$ and due to the assumed isotropy, extrapolating to all directions of propagation, we have \begin{proposition} {\rm \cite{khan2022existence}} Let ${\xi}\in \mathbb{R}^3$, $\xi\neq 0$ be any direction of the form $\xi=(\xi_1,\xi_2, 0)^T$.
-The necessary and sufficient conditions for existence of a non trivial solution of the system of partial differential equations \eqref{PDE} of the form given by \eqref{rwr} are
+The necessary and sufficient conditions for existence of a non trivial solution of the system of partial differential equations \eqref{PDE} of the form given by \eqref{rwr} are \footnote{ {These conditions have physical interpretations, i.e., \(\mu_{\rm e} > 0\) is the stability condition (for the existence of transverse waves at low frequencies that propagate with velocity \(\sqrt{\frac{\mu_{\rm e}}{\rho}}\), \(2\alpha_1 + \alpha_3 > 0\) is the condition for the existence of longitudinal rotational wave at high frequencies, \(\alpha_1 + \alpha_2 > 0\) is the condition for the existence of the acoustic branch of the transversal waves at high frequencies, while $\mu_{\rm c}>0$ means that the Cosserat and classical elastic effects are not uncoupled.}}

 \end{proposition} The restrictions \eqref{d12} will be imposed for the rest of the paper.
 Note that these conditions do not involve the constitutive parameter $\lambda_{\rm e}$ and do not imply the existence of real waves in any directions.